HomeOnMars/projektoOmnijo/intrigmalkasxo/KomentoPriLaOmniCentro.md

   3 years are a long time for someone like her...
   Althrough, physical testing of the theoretical work takes a bit more time and cannot be easily accelerated.)

+  As for the long-term, the crazy amount of power required in the future will likely have to come from off-planet (most notably the sun), So a massive power-receiver station on the surface will have to be reserved;
+  Though such station will have to be distanced away from the city to improve margin of error.

   As the compute layer was designed by
   <span style="color:#D6B4FC">la Suvereno</span>,